bastienkody/infos_bet/README.md

 infos in format "sportname=yx.xx" (x and y digits, y is optional)

 ## Outfile :
-in launch.sh, assign the outfile variable
+In launch.sh, assign the outfile variable

 ie: `outfile=result.txt` for result.txt

 ie: `outfile=/dev/stdout` for terminal screen

 ## Start the script :